Saggittarius-A/Emage/README.md

 ### for running client i.e market
 ### do npm i
-### run the project in devlopment by doing npm start now
+### run the project in devlopment mode by running command npm start now 😊